 Writer’s Bone’s ongoing fiction series The Newspapermen follows the tireless reporters of a major metropolitan newspaper in the late 1930s.
-If you need to catch up, order a stiff drink and read Chapter 1: Ink and Drink Club.
+If you need to catch up, order a stiff drink and start from the beginning.

 By Daniel Ford

 Chapter Four: Lady

 Shirley was standing at the local police precinct’s front desk.
 Her camera hung on her hip and wearing Henry’s fedora.
 It was a size too big, but it made her feel official and intrepid.

 I hope he doesn’t want this back, she thought.
 I’ll have to make it up to him.

 The press credential stuffed in the hat’s brim wasn’t doing her any favors.
 Not even the well-coiffed secretaries would give her a second glance.
 She calmly rang the bell on the desk and impatiently waited for nothing to happen.

 Nellie Bly never had to put up with this shit, she thought.

 “What can I do for you little lady?”
 A burly sergeant asked.
 “Is your kitty up a tree?”